 If you want to learn more about font combinations check out How to choose the right fonts.

 The kind of font you use with your design—and not just the copy—speaks a lot about your brand.
-See how well the font choices fit with Red Yellow Illustrated Bear Confetti Carnival Poster and Rock Music Concert Poster.
+See how well the font choices fit with Red Yellow Illustrated Bear Confetti Carnival Poster and Rock Music Concert Poster, or create your own poster.

 13. Are you using the right colors?